 By uploading your CV and polishing your profile, recruiters can actively find people like you, increasing your chances of success.

 - Uni Or TAFE* Job Fairs - companies in the local area that need a constant flow of part-time workers know that universities and college campuses are the places to advertise.
 That’s why you’ll often find job fairs being held on campus grounds, and they’re great for people who want to finance their personal development while they study.

 These fairs offer a foot in the door and the chance to speak to employers directly to register your interest.
 This route can prove fruitful, so be sure to attend.

 - Do It The Old-Fashioned Way - of course, the digital world offers many opportunities for recruitment online, but sometimes, the best option is to go looking the old-fashioned way by printing off a bunch of CVs and walking around town asking for work.
 It can be daunting, but it really works - you just have to be persistent!

 Remember, you only have to catch the right person at the right time once to find the opportunity you’re looking for, so you should stay positive - even if you’ve already had a bunch of Nos.

 You’ve also got word-of-mouth, the recruitment pages on company websites, your local online job board, the job centre, or even reaching out via your own personal network.
-There’s more than one way to skin a cat, as Mark Twain once said, so do what feels natural to you.
-Ultimately, if you keep trying, sooner or later, you’ll get what you’re looking for.
+As Mark Twain once said, there's more than one way to skin a cat, so do what feels natural to you.
+Ultimately, if you keep trying, you’ll get what you’re looking for sooner or later.